By Mary Van Doren • 05/02/2013

 A newsletter subscription website archetype is set up to build subscriptions for a related print or digital newsletter and to provide access to issues of the newsletter.

 A newsletter subscription website is commerce-based, with an overall objective of increasing product sales and providing customer service to existing subscribers.
-The Minimum Information Unit (MIU) and the primary product sold through the website is a single issue of the newsletter.
+The MIU is an article, and the primary product sold through the website is a single issue of the newsletter.
 The website is organized by the newsletter’s issue date.

 Reference Subscription Website